 Trade accounts receivable are recorded at the net invoice value and are not interest bearing.
 The Company considers receivables past due based on the contractual payment terms.
 Allowances for doubtful accounts are established based on various factors, including credit profiles of the Company's customers, contractual terms and conditions, historical payments, and current economic trends.
 The Company reviews its allowances by assessing individual accounts receivable over a specific aging and amount.
 Accounts receivable are written off on a case-by-case basis, net of any amounts that may be collected.
-The Company had no write-offs of the allowance for doubtful accounts for the three months ended December 31, 2018 and 2017.

-The Company maintained an allowance for doubtful accounts of \$0.4 million and \$0.3 million as of December 31, 2018 and September 30, 2018, respectively.
+The Company had no write-offs to the allowance for doubtful accounts in the three months ended December 31, 2019 and 2018.
+The Company maintained an allowance for doubtful accounts of \$0.3 million and \$0.2 million as of December 31, 2019 and September 30, 2019, respectively.